dw-data/eu-mp-votes-2024/README.md

 ## Votes selection

-For this story, we looked at how the hard-right groups in the European parliament – Identity and Democracy (ID) and European Conservatives and Reformists (ECR) voted on major EU issues.
+For this story, we looked at how the hard-right groups in the European parliament – Identity and Democracy (ID) and European Conservatives and Reformists (ECR) – voted on major EU issues in the current election period (2019-2024).
 We identified a dataset of 19 votes on four major topics:

 - **Enlargement and integration:** This reflects attitudes towards EU candidate countries and general EU collaboration.